|

 Backdoor Uses Evernote as Command-and-Control Server

 With its rich functionality and accessibility, Evernote is a popular note-taking tool for its many users.
 Unfortunately, it may also provide the perfect cover for cybercriminals’ tracks.
 We recently uncovered a malware that appears to be using Evernote as a communication and control (C&C) server.
-The malware attempts to connect to Evernote via https://evernote.com/intl/zh-cn, which is a legitimate URL. ...
+The malware attempts to connect to Evernote via https://evernote.com/intl/zh-cn, which is a legitimate URL.
+The sample we gathered consists of an executable file, which drops a .DLL file and injects it into a legitimate process.
+The said .DLL file performs the actual backdoor routines. ...

 Turkish FlashPlayer? no!
 It’s malware